Our crew is here for you

 Board of Directors

-board of directors is the backbone of Kaniksu Land Trust’s success.
+The Board of Directors is the backbone of Kaniksu Land Trust’s success.
 They bring vision, expertise, and deep local roots to guide our mission and ensure our work remains strong, transparent, and community-centered.
 From shaping long-term strategies to rolling up their sleeves at events, our board members are hands-on champions for conservation, education, and community resilience.
 Their leadership doesn’t just steer the organization—it inspires the partnerships, trust, and innovation that make our impact possible.

 GRATITUDE FOR A LIFE OF LEARNING